alexandros-lekkas/ib-ia-valuator/README.md

 ## Description 📕

-This project consists of code which enhances the quality of life for programmers using IntelliJ IDEA 2023.3.2, Ultimate Edition on Windows.
-It was designed as part of my IB Internal Assessment program and carries out a range of commands pertinent to the development lifecycle.
+This project was built as a part of an IB Internal Assessment.
+The chosen client for this program was my father, an investment banker, who's use of traditional CSV files and manual edits by hand led to the need for a digital solution, hence, this program.

 ## Technical Stack 🛠️💻